coco-team/cocoSim2/src/frontEnd/IR/README.md

 PROPERTIES = Λ

+There is one particular field for each block called "Origin_path".
+It contains the path to the block with its original name (with space and/or line breaks).

 ## Configuration
 You can set some configuration for existing (in the doc) parameters you want in your IR in IR_config.m.